lapinek/platform-scripting/README.md

 Three of ForgeRock Identity Platform products—[Access Management](https://www.forgerock.com/platform/access-management) (AM), [Identity Management](https://www.forgerock.com/platform/identity-management) (IDM), and [Identity Gateway](https://www.forgerock.com/platform/identity-gateway) (IG)—allow to extend their functionality with scripts written in JavaScript or Groovy and evaluated during the run time.

 The products, and sometimes frameworks within a product, define different environments for managing and executing scripts.
-As you move between these environments, it could be helpful to be aware of how your approach may change in performing a certain task.
-For this purpose, we will consider a common task of making an outbound HTTP request from a server-side script.
+As you move between these environments, you may change your approach in performing a certain task.
+To illustrate, we will consider a common task of making an outbound HTTP request from a server-side script.

 > Scripting is broadly used in the products and broadly covered across [ForgeRock Product Documentation](https://backstage.forgerock.com/docs/).
-There are many articles describing number of scripting applications, often in a context of a particular task and supplied with examples.
+There are many articles describing scripting applications, often in a context of a particular task and supplied with examples.
 >
-> The [References](#references) section contains a collection of links to scripting docs; some of the relevant references will be also provided inline.
+> The [References](#references) section contains a collection of links to scripting docs; some of the relevant sources will be also referenced inline.
 > If you are unsure what scripting in ForgeRock products represents, see [Overview of Scripting Functionality](#overview).

 ## <a id="contents"></a>Contents